Managing Memory Manually

 Copy Assignment Operator

 In the copy assignment operator, we have two approaches we can use.
-Either approach is valid - the best option will depend on the specific context we’re working in.
+Either approach is valid - the best option will depend on our specific requirements.

 The first option is to update the existing Art resource, using values from the Monster we're trying to copy.
 Typically, this involves calling the subresource's copy assignment operator.